Hey everybody! Welcome back to our 3-part trip report covering our 18-day family vacation to Europe.

 After boarding a high-speed train from Verona, we arrived at Rome’s Termini Station around 11 A.M. local time.
 We immediately hopped in a cab and headed toward our condo.

 Since we were staying in Rome for 5 nights with 5 people, we decided to book this Airbnb for $134 a night (including cleaning fees).
-The place was clean and sufficient for our stay.
+The place wasn’t great, but it was clean and sufficient for our stay.
 That said, the location was absolutely superb.
 It is literally a block from the Pantheon and 2 blocks from Piazza Navona.
 There were two small stores located immediately below the building where we bought coffee, snacks, etc., plus there was a grocery store on the block right behind us.
 It was awesome!
 Search thousands of vacation rentals in Rome here.

 After getting settled, we embarked on a short walk to get reacquainted with the area.
 Starting in Piazza Navona, we walked to the Trevi Fountain, making a stop at the Pantheon along the way.
 The whole walk takes about 20 minutes (one way), and there are plenty of spots to rest if you need it.